JarDeVSon/CypressAutomation/README.md

-# CypressAutomation
-The Importance of a Cypress Test Pipeline for Software Quality.
+# The Importance of a Cypress Test Pipeline for Software Quality.

   I will share the importance of a Cypress testing pipeline to ensure software quality.
 Cypress is a modern and efficient testing framework that allows you to automate front-end, API, and end-to-end tests.

   A Cypress test pipeline automates testing at all stages of software development.
 This helps identify problems early, reducing rework and costs.
 Furthermore, it ensures continuous quality assurance by running     tests regularly to avoid regressions.

-The benefits of a Cypress test pipeline include:
+# The benefits of a Cypress test pipeline include:

 ✅ Early detection of problems: Automated tests identify failures and bugs early on, reducing rework and costs.